 The overnight flight had me exhausted but it was hours before check-in.
 Luckily, I was able to shower and freshen up at the hostel.
 For breakfast, I walked over to Queen of Tarts and took a seat outside on the patio.
 The vegetarian plate of sunny-side-up eggs, home-cooked baked beans, roast tomatoes, mushrooms and chive potato cake was delicious and to drink, a dirty chai latte.
 It was so tasty, I ordered another to go.

 After breakfast, I walked by Christ Church Cathedral taking a few photos of the exterior, then back to the hostel for a nap.
 It's always best to recharge your batteries.
 Vacations are meant to be relaxing, after all.

 Day 1: Afternoon | Marvel at St. Patrick's Cathedral & Explore the Temple Bar Neighborhood

-A few hours later, I stepped back outside to visit St. Patrick's Cathedral.
-I paid a few euros to enter but unfortunately the free tours were not available on weekends so I took a quick look around the interior on my own.
+A few hours later, I stepped outside to visit St. Patrick's Cathedral.
+To enter, it cost a few euros but the free tours are only available on weekdays so I took a quick peak on my own.

-Just outside St. Patrick's Cathedral the streets were lined with trees and covered with fallen leaves.
-It made for a gorgeous setting.
-All my exploring had worked up a big appetite.
+Outside St. Patrick's Cathedral the streets were lined with trees and sidewalks covered with fallen leaves.
+It made for a gorgeous setting and all my exploring had worked up an appetite.